OpenSourceEconomics/respy/docs/reference_guides/state_space.rst

 All attributes that are only functions of either dense dimensions or core dimensions can be calculated seperately and can be combined thereafter.
+This property dramatically reduces the amount of calculations required to obtain several pieces of information.
+The main conceptual objects underlying the representation of states are the core state space, the dense grid and the dense state space.

 .. _core_state_space:

 - The Core State Space:
+    The core state space is the set of all core states.
+It is the image of the function underlying the core dimensions invoked at al feasible combinations of past choices time and initial conditions.
+    The Core State Space is explicitely obtained in the module and is represented by a pd.DataFrame.
+As such it is the basis for most calculations and every state in the solution is partly represented by apointer to a row in the core state space.

 .. _dense_grid:

 - Dense Grid:
     The dense grid is a list that contains all states of dense variables.
-A dense variable is not a deterministic function of past choices and time.
-Adding another dense variables essentially copies the full state space.
-The disjunction makes use of this property.
-By expressing a state as a combination of a dense and a core state we avoid several duplications.
+    The main difference to the core state space is that we do not apply logic to obtain all feasible states of dense dimensions.
+    Instead we just use the full cartesian product of dense dimenions.
+As we already mentioned in the last section this is either due to the fact that the marginal change of the state space due to the addition of the variable is so simple that we do not have to do any more than to duplicate the existing state space or due to the fact the marginal change is so complicated that we are fine with having a slightly bigger state space than required.
+    The dense grid is also explicitely obtained and represented by a list of tuples.
+    Each state in the solution is partly represented by a pointer to a position in the dense grid.

 .. _dense_state_space:

 - Dense State Space:
+    The dense state space contains all full states that the model allows for.
-    The dense state space is the full state space that contains all admissible states.
+    In respy the dense state space is essentially the cartesian product of the core state space and the entries in the dense grid.
-    Respy does not store the full dense state space explicitly.
-The concept is nevertheless important since the model solution essentially loops through each dense state.
+    We however do not store the full dense state space explicitly.
+    We rather create the dense state space sperately for each dense_period_choice_chore.
+    Each dense state is represented by a combination of the dense state and the subset of the core dataframe that corresponds to the particular denste_period_choice_core.
+We only require the full information at two particular points in the creation of the state space and the solution of the model.
+Since it takes a long time to create this object and since it would consume a lot of memory to keep it in the working memory at all times the objects are saved to disk after they are created and only called whenever they are required.

 Division
 --------
+The essential dimension along which our model is solved is time.
+That implies that the minimal division of the dense state space that we require to solve our model is along time.
+During the solution and analysis different states however are treated differently.
+In particular covariates are calculated differently and choices or other conditions are different.
+We thus want a division of the state space in each period that is as symmetric as possible in its treatment during the solution while not being too complicated to compile and manage.
+The dense state space is seperated in ``dense_period_choice_cores`` in respy and several objects and indices are created along the way.

 .. _period_choice_cores:

 - Period Choice Cores:
     The interface of respy allows for flexible choice sets.
     The period choice core maps period and choice set to a set of core states.
+    It mainly constitutes the base for dense_period_choice cores.

 .. _dense_period_choice_cores: